williambe/pattern-lab-starter/README.md

 - JS: edit `.eslintrc` - [rule docs](http://eslint.org/docs/rules/)
 - Scss: edit `.stylelintrc.js` - [docs](http://stylelint.io/user-guide/)

+> Protip: any config option from `gulpconfig.js` can be overwritten by pass in CLI flags, or by including options in your own `~/.p2-theme-corerc` file.
+See [`rc`](https://www.npmjs.com/package/rc) for more details.
+Some examples below

+Run starts, but with Pattern Lab disabled:

+    npm start -- --patternLab.enabled=''

+Change CSS compile location:

+    npm start -- --css.dest='new/spot/'

 #### Disabling Stylelint rules for a certain section